Dynamic Programming with State-Dependent Discounting: Unbounded Rewards

-\begin{proposition} Let $\vV = C_m(\sS)$ and $\dD = (\XX, \ZZ, \aA, \Gamma, H, \vV)$ be the associated dynamic program.
-Under Assumptions~\ref{a:loc1} and \ref{a:loc2}, the lifetime value $v_\sigma(x_0, z_0)$ is well defined and finite for any initial state $(x_0, z_0)$ and feasible policy $\sigma$, there exists an increasing unbounded sequence $\{m_j\}$ such that the value function $v^*$ is the unique fixed point of $T$ on $\vV$, $T^nv \to v^*$ for all $v\in \vV$, there exists an optimal stationary policy, and the principle of optimality holds. \end{proposition}
+\begin{proposition} Under Assumption~\ref{a:loc2}, the lifetime value $v_\sigma$ is well defined and finite on $\sS$ for any $\sigma \in \Sigma$, there exists a sequence $m_j \uparrow \infty$ such that the value function $v^*$ is the unique fixed point of $T$ on $c_m\sS$, $T^nv \to v^*$ for all $v\in c_m\sS$, there exists an optimal policy, and the principle of optimality holds. \end{proposition}